thiagomanel/systor2016/README.md

 # systor2016
-reproduction package for systor 2016 submission
+reproduction package for systor 2016 paper [A study on the errors and uncertainties of file system trace capture methods](http://dl.acm.org/citation.cfm?id=2928288)

 #script to run experimental scenarios
 * code/bin